-Not all paper types are suitable for all printers, especially home printers.
+Not all paper weights and types are suitable for all printers, especially home printers.

 It is important to take into consideration many factors when choosing paper for a print project, including but not limited to: paperweight, paper material and coatings, paper grain, moisture, heat, ink, speed, the printer’s paper path and printer settings.
 Not all printers can successfully accommodate all printing projects.